harryplusplus/knex-pglite/README.md

 }
 ```

-The following property defines how the dialect obtains a PGlite instance.
+The following are the properties for configuring `connection`.

 #### `pglite`

-Register a synchronous or asynchronous provider function that returns a PGlite instance; when omitted, the dialect falls back to [Default in-memory mode](#default-in-memory-mode) as described above.
+The type of the `pglite` attribute is:

 ```typescript
 export interface PGliteProvider {